ARJUN300399/System_Design/README.md

 ---

+## Quick Revision
+- **SRP** – one responsibility per class.
+- **OCP** – extend behaviour without modifying existing code.
+- **LSP** – subtypes must be usable in place of their base types.
+- **ISP** – favor several focused interfaces over a single general one.
+- **DIP** – depend on abstractions, not concretions.

-These examples illustrate how SOLID principles guide the construction of flexible and testable systems.
-Future updates to this repository will cover other system design topics.
+These principles act as guardrails for building flexible and testable systems.
+Future updates to this repository will cover additional design topics.

->>>>>>> main